Making the Most of Your Research – A Toolkit

 • posting about your findings on social media

-Dissemination is a good way to share information but you must know who your key audiences are and how they can make use of your findings.
+Dissemination is a good way to share information about your research - it's most effective if you know who your key audiences are and how they can make use of your findings.

 You can then frame your research findings to communicate effectively with specific audiences.
 For example, people regard benefits (gains) and risks (losses) subjectively, depending on their own psychological, emotional, moral or political frameworks.
 An effective dissemination strategy will appeal to an audience in a way in which the benefits (e.g., lives saved by a new policy) outweigh the risks (e.g., economic or opportunity costs).